SeppiaBrilla/University-notes/Machine learning/Classification/Supervised classification.md

-A set of [[Supervised learning]] tecnique for [[Classification]]: we have a train set with all the properties and the label and, from there, the algorithm finds correlations and try to guess the unkown labels from them.
+A set of [[Supervised learning]] technique for [[Classification]]: we have a train set with all the properties and the label and, from there, the algorithm finds correlations and try to guess the unknown labels from them.

 | label | p1  | p2  | p3  | p4  | ... | pn  |
 | ----- | --- | --- | --- | --- | --- | --- |